storageos/storageos.github.io/_includes/operator/reference.md

 repository](https://github.com/storageos/cluster-operator).

-Follow next steps to deploy a StorageOS cluster with the `Cluster Operator`.
+Follow these steps to deploy a StorageOS cluster with the `Cluster Operator`.

 ## 1. Install operator